The definitive collection of government documents and primary sources. All cross-searchable on one powerful platform.

 200,000+

-More than 250,000 pages of rare historical and literary publications included in 1919-1970.
+Pages of rare historical and literary publications included in 1919-1970.

 Canadian History & Culture, 1825-1918